watson-developer-cloud/node-sdk/test/readme.md

     ```

 ## Thing we try to test
+  Here is the list of things we try to test for each service.

     1. parameters not specified
     1. parameters mis-named
     1. parameters with empty string values
     1. parameters specified twice
     1. parameters with misformatted values
     1. headers not specified
     1. authentication missing
     1. authentication invalid
     1. input too large
     1. input too small